 - 28 February 2018: Publication by the European Commission of the draft Withdrawal Agreement on the withdrawal of the UK from the EU and European Atomic Energy Community, which includes a Protocol on Ireland/Northern Ireland.

-- 22-23 March 2018: European Council Summit where the EU27 leaders are set to agree guidelines for the negotiations on the framework of the future relationship between the EU and UK.
+- 22-23 March 2018: European Council Summit where the EU27 leaders agreed guidelines for the negotiations on the framework of the future relationship between the EU and UK.

-- October 2018: The month by which EU Chief Negotiator Michel Barnier has stated that Article 50 negotiations should be concluded.
+- 18 October 2018: European Council Summit.
+October is the month by which EU Chief Negotiator Michel Barnier has stated that Article 50 negotiations should be concluded.